 |Member at Large||Leah Hanfirstname.lastname@example.org|

 Becoming a part of Centennial High School's NHS involves Scholarship, Service, Leadership, and Character.
 Please watch the video below if you are eligible, you will receive a personal invitation to come to an informational meeting afterschool.
 Eligibilty entails that you have at least a weighted 3.40 cumulative GPA by the end of your sophomore year or junior year.
 After finishing the application process, you must be selected by our faculty council.
 NHS is only for upperclassmen.
-Applications for the 2017-18 school year are now available, click the link below to access the Microsoft Word document.
+Applications for the 2018-19 school year are now closed.
+Information on the appeals process can be found below in the FAQ.

 First fill out the board application found in the minutes section of the website.
 However, this will not be available until later in the year.